-Our program is licensed for 24 children, 20 full time and 4 part time students, in an open space learning environment of 2500 ft2.
+Our program is licensed for 24 children, 20 full time and 4 part time students, in an open concept learning environment of 2500 ft2.

 Full Day Programming:

-We are open Monday to Friday, 8 am – 5 pm.
+We are open Monday to Friday, 8 am – 4:30 pm.
 We offer an academic school program 10 months of the year, September to June.
-Then we change out our materials and offer a more play based summer care program for the months of July and August, closing the last week of August for a break and maintenance.
+Then we put away the majority of our Montessori academic materials and offer an outdoor-based summer care program for the months of July and August, closing the last week of August for a break and maintenance.
 We also close for two weeks at Christmas and one week in mid-March.
 We are closed on all statutory holidays, and at least one Professional Development day per year.
 Exact dates are announced at the beginning of each school year.

 Half Day Programming:

 Blue Heron Montessori is excited to announce that we will be adding 4 half day childcare spaces to our program starting September 2021!
 This half day program will run Monday to Friday, 8 am – 12:30 pm.
 When adding your family to the waitlist please specify that you want to enroll your child for our half day program.